STI Testing

 Screening Results

 After your screening, expect to be notified of results in a timely manner.
-Negative results are generally relayed via your MyUHS/CMHC portal, while positive results are communicated through a personal phone call and or via secure message.
+Negative results are generally relayed via your MyUHS/CMHC portal, while positive results are communicated through a personal phone call and or via secure portal message.
 In the case of a positive test, treatment arrangements will be made promptly.

 Insurance and Confidentiality